cmayer/MitoGeneExtractor/README.md

 ```{r, eval=TRUE}
 MitoGeneExtractor  -d PE_query-input_1.fq PE_query-input_2.fq SE_query-input.fq -p COI-reference.fas -V vulgar.txt -o out-alignment.fas -n 0 -c out-consensus.fas -t 0.5 -r 1 -C 2
 ```
 Note, that the order of file names does not matter.
+It is also possible to simultaneously specify input data in fastq and fasta format.

 ## Prepared Snakemake workflows
 You can find a description how data preprocessing and MitoGeneExtractor analyses can be implemented in Snakemake [here](https://github.com/cmayer/MitoGeneExtractor/blob/last-reviews-before-publication/Use-Snakemake-manual.md)